 Autumn sneezeweed is a late-blooming perennial with branching, winged stems.
 Flowerheads are many, all yellow, with 10–18 ray florets fan-shaped, notched, reflexed downward.
 The large disk is dome-shaped.
 Blooms August–November.
-Leaves are basal or mostly on the lower parts of the stem, with only smaller leaves on the upper stems; alternate, narrowly lance-shaped, with or without a few teeth; the leaf tissue extending down the stem as wings.
+Leaves are alternate, well-developed along the stem, with the basal and lower stem leaves usually somewhat smaller than the median ones and absent at flowering time; usually oblanceolate to elliptic to lance-shaped, entire or with teeth (often above the midpoint); the leaf tissue extending down the stem as wings.

 Similar species: Four heleniums grow in Missouri.
 Bitterweed and purple-headed sneezeweed have their own entries in this guide.
 The fourth, Virginia sneezeweed (H. virginicum) is the most like autumn sneezeweed.
 A state endangered and federally threatened species, it only occurs in about 9 of our southern Ozark counties, primarily in boggy, sinkhole pond habitats.
 Oddly, the only other populations in the world are in the state of Virginia, and nowhere else.
-It is found in moister soils than autumn sneezeweed, and its leaves are well-developed along the leaf stem; basal and lower leaves are absent at flowering; it blooms July–September.
+It is found in moister soils than autumn sneezeweed, and its leaves are mostly basal, with the basal and lower stem leaves significantly larger than the middle and upper stem leaves; the basal and lower leaves are usually persistent at flowering time; it blooms July–September.

 Scattered nearly statewide except Southeast Lowlands and the northwestern section of the state.